libp2p/specs/protocol-select/README.md

 * _Why not include Protocol IDs from the start_?

-  _Protocol IDs_ are part of the initial _Protocol Select_ version to reduce
+  _Protocol IDs_ are not part of the initial _Protocol Select_ version to reduce
   complexity and thus ease the initial roll-out.
 As detailed above, introducing _Protocol IDs_ at a later stage can be done with low coordination and performance overhead.